The Layover (film): Plot

-Kate and Meg are childhood friends and roommates in Seattle experiencing stressful times.
-Kate is a high school English teacher who is being pressured by Principal Moss to resign, while Meg is a struggling cosmetics saleswoman.
+Kate and Meg are lifelong friends and roommates in Seattle experiencing stressful times.
+Kate is a high school English teacher being pressured by Principal Moss to resign, while Meg is a struggling cosmetics saleswoman.
 After a night of drinking, Meg suggests they go on vacation together to escape their stressful lives.
 Kate is reluctant, but ultimately acquiesces as Meg had already booked non-refundable tickets to Fort Lauderdale using Kate's frequent flyer miles.

 On the plane, Kate and Meg are seated next to Ryan, a handsome firefighter on his way to a wedding.
-Both women are immediately attracted to him and begin to shamelessly flirt with him.
+Both women are immediately attracted to him and begin to shamelessly flirt.
 A few hours into the flight, the plane is diverted to St. Louis due to a hurricane warning.
 The women are taken to the local Sheraton and run into Ryan, who invites them to drinks at the hotel club.
 Before going to bed, Kate tells Meg that she will fight her for Ryan's affections.

-When it is learned the hurricane will move away from Florida, Ryan manages to get a ride from Craig, a jewelry salesman who had taken a liking to Meg but had been continually rebuffed by her, and the women ask to tag along.
-Kate shows embarrassing childhood photos of Meg to the men for their amusement and in response, Meg locks Kate in a gas station bathroom, forcing Kate to escape through a high window covered in feces.
-Back in the car, Kate fakes an injury to get a massage from Ryan, prompting Meg to place sleeping pills into a bottle of wine to give to Kate.
-When Kate declines to drink, Craig, who is driving, takes it instead, much to Meg's horror.
-After a few hours, Craig eventually passes out and crashes the car, forcing the four to spend the night at a motel.
+When it is learned the hurricane will move away from Florida, Ryan manages to get a ride from Craig, a jewelry salesman who had taken a liking to Meg but been continually rebuffed by her, and the women ask to tag along.
+Kate shows embarrassing childhood photos of Meg to the men for their amusement so, in retaliation, Meg locks Kate in a gas station bathroom, forcing her to escape through a high window, getting covered in feces.

+Back in the car, Kate fakes an injury to get a massage from Ryan, prompting Meg to place sleeping pills into a bottle of wine to give to her.
+When she declines to drink, Craig, who is driving, takes it instead, to Meg's horror.
+After a few hours, Craig passes out and crashes the car, forcing the four to spend the night at a motel.

 When Kate sees the pills in the bottle, she asks for a hotel room for herself.
-Meg says that she can have Ryan, but Kate proclaims she never wanted Ryan and merely did not want Meg to have him.
+Meg says that she can have Ryan, but Kate says she never wanted him and merely did not want Meg to have him.
 Meg decides to go to a local bar where Craig joins her.
-When Craig fails to impress Meg, he suggests to her that she should be open to the qualities of other men.
-Back at the hotel, Ryan makes a pass at Kate, who gives in and has rigorous sex with him.
-In the morning at breakfast, Meg tells Kate they should not jeopardize their friendship over a man, but when Meg lets slip that Ryan has a misshaped penis, something Kate had seen from having sex with him, Kate realizes Meg had sex with Ryan as well and the two get into a physical fight, making a mess of the motel lobby in the process.
+When he fails to impress her, he suggests she be open to the qualities of other men.

+Back at the hotel, Ryan makes a pass at Kate, who gives in and has vigorous sex with him.
+In the morning at breakfast, Meg tells Kate they should not jeopardize their friendship over a man, but when Meg lets slip that Ryan has a misshapen penis, she realizes Meg had sex with Ryan as well and they get into a physical fight, making a mess of the motel lobby in the process.
 Their fight ends when the motel manager calls the police on them.